Embracing road warrior mentality why Titans go to KC next

-Tennessee coach Mike Vrabel made it clear before flying to Houston needing to win their regular-season finale that the Titans would have to be road warriors to keep this season alive.
+NASHVILLE, Tenn.
+(AP) — Tennessee coach Mike Vrabel made it clear before flying to Houston needing to win their regular-season finale that the Titans would have to be road warriors to keep this season alive.

 They’ve done just that, winning three straight, with each win bigger than the last, to reach the franchise’s first AFC championship game since the 2002 season.
 Their formula is simple: The Titans dominate with the NFL’s rushing leader running like no one in league history, and with a stingy defense.